Liquid-solid friction on crystalline surfaces: a perspective: Perspectives in liquid-solid friction

 \subsection{Liquid slippage and confinement}

 In nanometric channels, hydrodynamic and molecular length scales meet.
 As deviations from standard hydrodynamics start to develop, it is natural to expect that the friction coefficient could be modified compared to the standard half-plane geometry of liquid slippage.

-Probing liquid friction at fixed confinement discards all scanning probe techniques which involve fitting a z-spectroscopy curve with a hydrodynamic model.
+\paragraph*{Experiments} Probing liquid friction at fixed confinement discards all scanning probe techniques which involve fitting a z-spectroscopy curve with a hydrodynamic model.
 This leaves us with transport experiments only to probe slippage in confined systems.
-Direct mass flow transport for liquids in nanometric (below 10 nm) confinement and under well-controlled pressure difference has, to the knowledge of the author, never been achieved at the time of writing.
-Several techniques have been developed to circumvent this constraint in carbon nanotubes either by trying to fabricate a macroscopic sample \cite{whitby2008enhanced} or by using capillary forces to drive the liquid flow \cite{qin2011measurement}.
+Direct mass flow transport for liquids in nanometric (below 10 nm) confinement and under well-controlled pressure difference has, to our knowledge, never been achieved.
+Several techniques have been developed to circumvent this constraint in carbon nanotubes as discussed on Figure \ref{figure_CNT}.

-On the theoretical side, the mode coupling approach allows to tackle the problem of confined friction \cite{coquinot2023collective}.
-In a recent study, the authors have computed the friction coefficient for two-dimensional slits as a function of the slit's thickness.
+\paragraph*{Theory} On the theoretical side, the mode coupling approach allows to tackle the problem of confined friction.
+In a recent study, the authors of Ref.\cite{coquinot2023collective} have computed the friction coefficient for two-dimensional slits as a function of the slit's thickness.
 Confinement induces a coupling of plasmonic modes in the face to face metallic surfaces yielding a different dispersion to the single surface mode.
 The effect of this cross-plasmon on friction is relatively weak but not the only consequence of confinement.
 Indeed, the restricted geometry of a 7 angstrom slit also modifies the dynamical structure factor of water with respect to the bulk.
-This results in a modified friction force which can result in a 2-fold enhancement of friction coefficient for 7 angstrom slits compared to thicker ones.
-Note that this mode coupling theory computes only the 'quantum friction' contribution caused by the coupling of water dipoles to free electrons in metallic walls.
+This results in a modified Van der Walls friction force which can result in a 2-fold enhancement of friction coefficient for 7 angstrom slits compared to thicker ones.
+Note that this mode coupling theory computes only the 'Van der Walls friction' contribution caused by the coupling of water dipoles to free electrons in metallic walls.